openhab/openhab-addons/addons/binding/org.openhab.binding.avmfritz/README.md

 ### FRITZ!Powerline 546E

-This [powerline adapter](http://avm.de/produkte/fritzpowerline/fritzpowerline-546e/) can be used via the bridge or in standalone mode.
-It supports switching the outlet and current power and energy consumption readings.
+This [powerline adapter](https://avm.de/produkte/fritzpowerline/fritzpowerline-546e/) can be used via the bridge or in standalone mode.
+It supports switching the outlet and current power and accumulated energy consumption readings.
 This device does not contain a temperature sensor.

+### FRITZ!Powerline 1240E / FRITZ!Powerline 1220E / FRITZ!Powerline 1000E / FRITZ!Powerline 540E / FRITZ!Powerline 530E / FRITZ!Powerline 510E

+These powerline adapter [FRITZ!Powerline 1240E](https://avm.de/produkte/fritzpowerline/fritzpowerline-1240e/) ###TODO### can only be used in standalone mode.
+They neither support switching outlets nor reading current power or accumulated energy consumption and have no temperature sensors.

 ## Discovery